Imaginary gauge potentials in a non-Hermitian spin-orbit coupled quantum gas

 Expecting a similar outcome for our homogeneously trapped BEC, we prepared BECs with an initially ``canted'' density distribution and then abruptly switched $\gamma$ to a non-zero value.
 Figure~\ref{fig:edge}{\bf a} shows that the CoM position undergoes uniform acceleration that depends systematically on ${\mathcal B}$; the dashed curves are quadratic fits that yield the acceleration.
 From the zero crossing of this acceleration, we identify the value of $\mathcal{B}$ with no net motion.
 Data of this type, collected using different initial CoM positions, are shown in Fig.~\ref{fig:edge}{\bf b}.
 It might be tempting to interpret these configurations as equilibrium NHSE states; however, they deviate markedly from the single-particle solution (blue).

 Indeed, applying the anti-unitary gauge transformation to the GPE shows that our system's ground state is expected to be described by a Thomas-Fermi–like uniform density distribution, leaving only small vestiges of the NHSE at the BEC's low-density periphery~\cite{GaugeFootnote}.
-This outcome is consistent with recent theory for repulsively interacting bosonic systems~\cite{zhang2020skin,kawabata2022many,zheng2024exact}.
+In line with recent theory~\cite{zhang2020skin,kawabata2022many,zheng2024exact}, our numerics show that the CoM displacement of the GPE ground state is non-zero, but greatly reduced compared to the non-interacting case, owing to the interaction energy cost of changing the ground state mode.

 The red curve in Fig.~\ref{fig:edge}{\bf b} plots the results of a full time-dependent GPE simulation, showing significantly improved agreement with experiment.
 These simulations show that the observed ``static'' configuration is actually a dynamical effect---somewhat analogous to macroscopic self trapping~\cite{Albiez2005} of BECs in double-well potentials---here the effects of self-acceleration and self-displacement are counterbalanced by the BECs repulsive interactions.